 The examiner should record any and all atypical events that occur during the testing session.
 This may include delayed audio or video, disruptions to connectivity, the examinee being distracted by external stimuli, and any other anomalies.
-These can be noted on the record form or in the notes section on Q-interactive, and should be considered during interpretation and described in the written report.
+These can be noted on the record form or in the

+Q-interactive notes, if applicable, and should be considered during interpretation and described in the written report.
 Refer to Other Considerations for guidance on report writing.

-Response Pages
+Response Booklets

-The response pages, if used, should be provided in advance of the testing session, and the plan for securing and forwarding/returning materials, real-time and after testing, should be communicated.
-The examiner may ask for the completed response pages to be shown on camera immediately at the conclusion of a task, so that the examiner can score it immediately and so responses are not lost or modified.
+The response booklets should be provided in advance of the testing session, and the plan for securing and forwarding/returning materials, real-time and after testing, should be communicated.
+The examiner may ask for the completed response booklet to be shown on camera immediately at the conclusion of a task so that the examiner can score it immediately and so responses are not lost or modified.
 One successful approach to protecting test security uses sealed envelopes (i.e., the sealed envelope method) and is described as follows.
-The examiner gathers response pages and a self-addressed stamped envelope.
+The examiner gathers response booklets and a self-addressed stamped envelope.
 The examiner places these materials in an envelope and signs it on the seal, then mails or delivers it to the testing location.
-For Figure Copy and Figure Recall, printable response pages are available on the Q-global Resource Library.
-These pages are required and should be printed single-sided to prevent exposure to the Figure Copy response during Figure Recall.
-The facilitator or examinee does not open the sealed envelope containing the response pages until the examiner asks.
-The Figure Copy response page is then placed in the provided selfaddressed stamped envelope by the examinee after completion of the Figure Copy drawing to prevent continued viewing of the response, as this could impact recall of the image during the delayed condition.
-At the conclusion of Figure Recall, the examinee or facilitator should place the Coding and Figure Recall pages in the envelope, seal the envelope and sign across the seal on camera, and then mail or deliver to the examiner immediately following the testing session.
-The
+The examiner emphasizes that the sealed envelope containing the response booklets must not be opened until the examiner asks.
+The response booklets are then placed in the provided self-addressed stamped envelope after completion of each subtest, sealed at the conclusion, and signed on the seal on camera, and then mailed or delivered to the examiner immediately following the testing session.